-Here in our area of NE Texas, during those hot summer months my coconut oil is liquid.
+During those hot summer months my coconut oil is liquid here in our area of NE Texas.
 But in the cooler months it’s often solid.
 No worries – liquid or solid, here’s what I do.

 How much wood conditioner you decide to make is up to you.
-I don’t really want to make more than I need today.
-I only want enough to treat my two large wooden cutting boards and all my wooden utensils.
+Today I only want enough to treat my two large wooden cutting boards and all my wooden utensils.

-So today I’m making just under an ounce.
+So this time I’m making just under an ounce.
 But you can adjust the measurements below based on how much wood conditioner you’ll need.

-To begin I’ll bring out a small ¼ pint canning jar.
-Then I put it on the scale and tare the weight to zero to remove the weight of the jar itself.
-Then I drop beeswax in until it reaches .20 oz.
+Then I bring out a small ¼ pint canning jar, put it on the scale and tare the weight to zero to remove the weight of the jar itself.

-Afterwards I add coconut oil until it reaches .80 oz.
-This will give me .2 oz of beeswax and .6 oz of coconut oil for a total of .8 oz.
+I add .2 oz of beeswax and .6 oz of coconut oil for a total of .8 oz.

-Now I set the canning jar with my beeswax & coconut oil into a pan of water (make sure not to submerge the jar and get water in your mixture) and turn on the heat to simmer the water.
+Now I set the canning jar with my beeswax & coconut oil on a trivet in a pan of water (make sure not to submerge the jar and get water in your mixture) and turn on the heat to simmer the water.

 The water heats the jar, the jar heats the oil and beeswax.
-In no time both coconut oil and beeswax is all melted.
+In no time both coconut oil and beeswax are melted.

 I give it a quick stir to blend everything together and now I’m ready to go.